 A buttress fill is a fill slope whose design is based upon a slope stability analysis.
 A stabilization fill is an equipment width compacted fill slope placed against a natural slope that is subject to excessive erosion.
-Examples of both types of slopes are shown in Figure 4 (attached).
+Examples of both types of slopes are shown in Appendix B Figure 4.
 Buttress fills contain subdrains, which vary in size depending upon the height of the slope requiring support and the anticipated amount of subsurface water.